NethServer/nethsecurity-ui/CONTRIBUTING.md

 Thank you for investing time in contributing!

-Here you'll get an overview of the contribuition workflow: from opening an issue, creating a PR and merging it.
+Here you'll get an overview of the contribution workflow: from opening an issue, creating a PR and merging it.

 ## New contributor